SGO2302 – Environment and society

 Schedule, syllabus and examination date

 This course focuses on human-environment relationships and their implications for nature and society.
-Scientific concepts such as the “Anthropocene” and “planetary boundaries,” which are increasingly used to describe the nature and extent of contemporary environmental challenges, will be explored from a social science perspective.
 The issue of climate change will be a focal point for examining the drivers and consequences of environmental change, including relationships to processes such as globalization, urbanization, and land use changes.
-Social science perspectives on topics such as consumption, energy use, greenhouse gas emissions, impacts, vulnerability, resilience, adaptation and mitigation will be presented and related to the broader debates about transitions and transformations to sustainability.
+Scientific concepts, such as the “Anthropocene,” which are increasingly used to describe the nature and extent of contemporary environmental challenges, will be explored from a social science perspective.
+Other topics such as consumption, energy use, greenhouse gas emissions, impacts, vulnerability, resilience, adaptation and mitigation will be presented and related to the broader debates about transitions and transformations to sustainability.

 The lectures, readings and seminars will explore how environmental discourses influence understandings and responses to contemporary environmental problems, including the role of beliefs, values, and worldviews in shaping the rules, norms, institutions, policies and power relationships, which can either promote or constrain practical responses to environmental challenges.
 Students will actively engage with debates on and experiments with individual and collective change, and explore what alternative approaches and paradigms have to offer.